-Data is generally sparse across the region of EPG34.
-Only one stratigraphic hole has been drilled in the area, west of EPG 34.
+Data is generally sparse across region of EPG36.
+Only one stratigraphic hole has been drilled in the area west of EPG 36.
 This hole intersected granite at 635m.
 This granite was age dated at 328+/2 Ma., Late Carboniferous.

-Projected depth to basement estimations indicate that there is a deep trough which runs north/northeast from the south of EPG 34 through to the north east corner of EPG 34 (Figure 9).
+Projected depth to basement estimations indicate that there is a deep trough which runs through the western edge and north western corner of EPG 36 (Figure 9).
 Depth estimates to basement in this trough range from 1400m to >3000m.

-Sparse heat flow data ranges from 65°C in drill hole GSQ Normanton 1 (713m) to a regional 77°C. Interpolation of this data suggests that the temperature at 5km depth could be in the vicinity of 170°C to 200°C. However the sparsity of the data used for this interpolation in the region of EPG 34 (no hole data) tends to downgrade this interpolation.
+Sparse heat flow data ranges from 65° C in drill hole GSQ Normanton 1 (713m) to a regional 77° C. Interpolation of this data suggests that the temperature at 5km depth could be in the vicinity of 170° C to 200° C. However the sparsity of the data used for this interpolation in the region of EPG 36 (no hole data) tends to downgrade this interpolation.
 Further data are required to improve this.
 However the regional indication is promising.

 Regional airborne magnetic and gravity data are the best data sets available.
 Interpretations of these data sets indicate that there are a number of coincident magnetic and gravity anomalies (Figure 15, Figure 16) which are potential granite intrusive targets at depth.
-Such targets to the east of EPG 34 have been interpreted by other workers as granite bodies.
+Such targets in EPG 36 have been interpreted by other workers as granite bodies.